 The first thing parents can do is make sure the doctor talks to the child as a patient, instead of speaking only to the parent.
-The doctor should talk to the child using language that is appropriate for the child’s age.
-He or she should tell the child about their illness and any treatment that will be needed in a way they will understand.
+The doctor should talk to the child using language that is easy for the child to understand.
+The doctor should tell him or her about any illness and treatment that will be needed.
 Children are more likely to go along with what’s happening if they understand the reasons for a treatment.

 You can also let the child make choices along the way.
 Even a 5-year-old can choose which arm to get an IV in, or what flavor of medicine he or she wants.
-Being part of the process helps the child feel listened to.
-They will be more willing to cooperate if they feel like they have some choice in what’s happening to them.
+Being part of the process can help the child feel like he or she is heard.
+This can make him or her more cooperative.

 The tween years

 Around the age of 11, the child should do most of the talking in the doctor’s office.
-It’s important that they learn how to talk to a doctor and not be afraid.
-They need practice asking questions and becoming more comfortable talking with a doctor.
-That way, when they are old enough to be on their own, going to the doctor alone won’t be unfamiliar or scary.
+He or she needs practice asking questions and becoming comfortable talking with a doctor.
+That way, when the child is old enough to be on his or her own, going to the doctor alone won’t be unfamiliar or scary.

 Children of this age are generally mature enough to see the doctor by themselves for a routine visit, without a parent in the room.
 This gives them the chance to ask questions without worrying about your reaction.
 It also allows them to talk about things they might be too embarrassed to talk about in front of you.

-As your child gets older, he or she will take on more responsibility for managing their own life.
-This can include getting themselves up in the morning, driving to school, working a part-time job, and managing time commitments and homework.
-Your child has many more opportunities to be responsible for their own health care, as well.
+As your child gets older, he or she will take on more responsibility for managing his or her own life.
+This can include getting up in the morning, driving to school, working a part-time job, and managing time commitments and homework.
+Your child also has many more opportunities to be responsible for his or her own health care.
 The key to this is that you, the parent, shift your role.
 Step back from running the show and taking care of details.
 Let your teen start taking over.